 What does an Addiction Counselor in Ohio do?
 What is Their Job Role?

-Before you begin your first day as an official licensed chemical dependency counselor (or any other such counselor level) in Ohio, you need to complete several requirements.
-If you don’t yet have a college degree in this field, don’t worry.
-In your state, you can still work as a licensed chemical dependency counselor assistant (CDCA), as long as you have a high school diploma or GED.
+Before you begin your first day as an official licensed chemical dependency counselor LICDC (or any other such counselor level) in Ohio, you need to complete several requirements.
+If you don’t yet have a college degree in the behavioral science field, don’t worry.
+In your state, you can still work as a licensed chemical dependency counselor assistant LICDC, as long as you have a high school diploma or GED.

 You’ll still have to apply for the appropriate license and show proof of your educational qualifications.
 You’ll also have to take part in continuing education classes.
 Once you have accumulated the required number of continuing education (CE) hours, it’s time to apply online to take the relicensing examination.
 Once issued, your license is good for two years.

 Before you apply to take a licensing or renewal exam, you should know what these requirements are.
 This way, you’ll be able to find the CE classes you need, knowing they will be approved by the professional board.

 You’ll be supervised as you work with residents or clients.
 This is clinical supervision, which is conducted by your immediate supervisor.
 Clinical supervision is required—it’s a form of mentoring that’s intended to help you develop your counseling knowledge and skills.

 As a chemical dependence counselor, you should seek out and join at least one professional association.
 Having connections with other licensed chemical dependency counselors enables you to network; you’ll also develop friendships with other counselors.